Mia Leche Löfgren

-Ebba Maria Lovisa (Mia) Leche Löfgren, née Leche (10 October 1878 in Lund – 8 April 1966 in Stockholm) was a Swedish journalist, writer and peace activist, known for her strong stance against National Socialism and anti-Semitism as well as her involvement in refugee aid and humanitarian relief.
+Ebba Maria Lovisa "Mia" Leche Löfgren (10 October 1878 – 8 April 1966) was a Swedish journalist, writer and peace activist, known for her strong stance against National Socialism and anti-Semitism as well as her involvement in refugee aid and humanitarian relief.

 Biography

 Family and personal life

-Mia Leche Löfgren was born on 10 October 1878 in the city of Lund in Southern Sweden.
+Mia Leche Löfgren was born on 10 October 1878, in Lund.
 The daughter of Jakob Wilhelm Ebbe Gustaf Leche (4 September 1850 in Helsingborg – 29 January 1927 in Stockholm) and Wilhelmina (Minchen) Dorothea Fredrika Louisa Sager (16 July 1855 in Lintrup, Denmark – 28 April 1947 in Stockholm), she grew up in a bourgeois family with close contacts to local academic and intellectual circles.
 When her father, a zoologist, was appointed principal of Stockholm University College (Stockholm högskola) the family moved to the Swedish capital.
-In 1884 he was promoted to professor of zoology.
+In 1884, he was promoted to professor of zoology.
 The family's social networks were progressive and liberal, spanning academics as well as educators, cultural intellectuals and politicians, and leaving Leche Löfgren, her younger sister and several brothers many freedoms during their childhood.
 In the 1890s she was sent to attend Whitlockska skolan in Stockholm, a school with a reform pedagogical curriculum.
 She was taught, among others, by Ellen Key, who left a lasting impact on Leche Löfgren's feminist and political convictions and established her first contacts into the writing and publishing industry.

-In the late 1890s Leche Löfgren continued her education with various language and writing courses, although she did not obtain an official degree.
+In the late 1890s, Leche Löfgren continued her education with various language and writing courses, although she did not obtain an official degree.
 She also attended lectures about working class issues and the position of women in society.
-On 6 October 1900, at the age of 22, she married Fredrik Hjalmar von Friesen (28 June 1873 in Forsmark – 31 January 1947).
+On 6 October 1900, at age 22, she married Fredrik Hjalmar von Friesen (28 June 1873 in Forsmark – 31 January 1947).
 The couple had a son, Otto Bertil von Friesen (4 June 1901 in Stockholm – 13 February 1990 in Gothenburg), who later became a medical doctor, as well as a daughter, Anna Lisa von Friesen.
 Her later writings reveal that the marriage was not a happy one and in 1908 the couple filed for divorce.
 The separation process caused somewhat of a public scandal and in the end, Leche Löfgren lost custody of her children and was forbidden any direct contact with them.
 She would not see her older daughter Anna Lisa again as she died when still a child, but could re-establish contact with her son Otto Bertil after he reached his majority.

-In the summer of 1909 Leche Löfgren married her second husband, the well-known lawyer, professor and later Minister of Justice and Foreign Minister Eliel Jonas Löfgren (15 March 1872 in Piteå – 8 April 1940 in Stockholm) with whom she had another daughter named Ulla Amanda.
+In summer 1909, Leche Löfgren married her second husband, the well-known lawyer, professor and later Minister of Justice and Foreign Minister Eliel Jonas Löfgren (15 March 1872 in Piteå – 8 April 1940 in Stockholm) with whom she had another daughter named Ulla Amanda.